foundersandcoders/pg-workshop/README.md

 - Clone this repo
 - Run `npm run dev`in your terminal and checkout the result at [http://localhost:5000].
 This is a preview of what you'll be building.
 - Create a database locally
+- Add a users table.
-- Create a table called users with 3 columns: id, name, and location
+- Create a table called users with 3 columns.
-- Install the npm module `pg`
+- Install the npm module `pg` , `npm install --save pg`.

 ### Task 1